Last Updated on May 1, 2021 by Chris and Lindsay

 Why Drive The Dalton Highway

-We are on a mission to drive from Alaska to Argentina.
+We were on a mission to drive from Alaska to Argentina.
 It’s something we can’t truly explain to people.

-But we feel a deep calling in our spirits to attempt this journey.
-As such, we wanted to begin at the beginning (or the end, if you start in Argentina).
+But we felt a deep calling in our spirits to attempt this journey.

 For the past two years we have been dreaming about Prudhoe Bay.
 We have been fortunate enough to put enough money aside to begin our journey.